-The first adaptation of the family came in 1964 as a television series on ABC.
+The first adaptation of the family came from 1964 to 1966 as a television series on ABC.
 From then on, the characters would go on to make animated appearances in shows like Scooby-Doo in the 1970s.
 It has also had quite a number of spinoffs including Halloween with the New Addams Family in 1977 and The New Addams Family in 1998.
 From there the Addams’ were featured in three live action films released in 1991, 1993 and 1998, a pair of CG animated feature films in 2019 and 2021 and, in between, a 2011 Broadway musical.

 Carolyn Jones was born on April 28, 1930 in Amarillo, Texas and had something of a tough childhood.
 Her mother, Chloe, was agoraphobic and she never got to know her father, Julius, as he had abandoned the family.
 On top of that, as a child she suffered from severe asthma that restricted her activities.
 Offers pop culture historian Geoffrey Mark, “Carolyn had lung problems as a child; so much so that like many young people she ended up in show business with the fantasy of it being an escape.
 All she could do was listen to the radio.
 She couldn’t even go to the movies, so she would read movie magazines.
 She aimed her life toward that, because, in essence, that was her reality.”